-Tonight’s the night when we Jews face up to the way we lead our lives.
-It’s the night when God sits in judgment and hands down the final verdict of what is going to be in the coming year, for each and every one of us.
+Well, we made it through Rosh HaShana, the New Year, and right around the corner is Yom Kippur, when we Jews face up to the way we lead our lives.
+It’s the day when God sits in judgement and hands down the final verdict of What Will Be in the coming year, for each and every one of us.

 The mechanics of the day include fasting, standing on our feet for endless hours, and thinking seriously.
-The cantor or the leader of the prayers uses the liturgy and his musical style to break our hearts and try to pry open God’s.
+The cantor or the leader of the prayers uses the liturgy and his musical style to break open our hearts and try to pry open God’s.
 Some fancier synagogues have a choir, but not the simple, down-to-earth places where I hang out.
-The cantor’s just a guy like me, assuming the profound gall to stand before God and plead for mercy.
+The cantor’s just a guy like me, assuming the profound gall to stand before the Holy One Blessed be He and plead for mercy.

 These suites were composed between 1717–1723, when Bach (1865-1750) served as a Kapellmeister in Cöthen.
-It was a pretty cushy job; but in 1720, while the 55-year old J.S. was abroad with his boss Prince Leopold, Bach’s wife died suddenly, leaving him with seven children on his hands.
+It was a pretty cushy job; but in 1720, the 55-year old J.S. returned from a trip with his boss Prince Leopold to discover that his wife had died suddenly, leaving him with seven children on his hands.
 The following year, Bach married Anna Magdalena, a talented 19-year old soprano who had come to perform at the court.
 Together they had 13 more children, six of whom survived into adulthood.
 So I think it’s safe to say that Bach knew something of the sorrows and joys and difficulties and twists of fate life can hold for a person.

 During these six years in Cöthen, between burying his wife, finding and marrying a new one, raising seven children and running a court orchestra and choir, he also found time to compose the Orchestral Suites, the Brandenburg Concertos, the Sonatas and Partitas for solo violin, the Suites for solo cello, and the first book of the Well-Tempered Clavier.